danslapman/asyncstreams/readme.md

 - twitter futures
 - monix tasks

+Currently, asyncstreams' main branch uses scalaz's typeclasses.
+If Your projects uses cats or have some other cats-based dependencies, You can use cats-based port, which have feature parity with master, but is experimental for now.

 asyncstreams is available via jitpack:

 ```
     resolvers += "jitpack" at "https://jitpack.io"

     libraryDependencies += "com.github.danslapman" %% "asyncstreams" % "0.5"

+    //if You need cats:
+    libraryDependencies += "com.github.danslapman" %% "asyncstreams" % "0.5-cats"
 ```

 asyncstreams initially based on [scala-async](https://github.com/iboltaev/scala-async) ideas.